-In the context of this site I want to share how the Good News of the Injil became meaningful to me.
-I think this will allow you to better understand my posts on this blog.
-My article on what this website is NOT about will also help in this regard.
+I want to share how the Good News of the Injil became meaningful to me.
+I think this will allow you to better understand the articles in this website.

-(Oh and the basic info stuff… I live in Canada.
+(The basic information… I live in Canada.
 I am married and we have a son.
 I studied at University of Toronto, University of New Brunswick and Acadia University.
-I have Bachelors and Masters Degrees in Forest Engineering.
-My professional engineering experience was largely in mathematical modeling of forestry situations)
+I have university degrees in Engineering and my professional engineering experience was largely in computer software and mathematical modeling)

 Restlessness in a Privileged Youth

 I grew up in an upper middle-class professional family.
-Originally from Sweden, we immigrated to Canada when I was young, and then I came of age while living abroad in several countries – Algeria, Germany and Cameroon, and finally returning to Canada for university.
-Like everyone else I wanted (and still want) to experience a full life – one that is characterized by contentment, a sense of peace, and of meaning and purpose – along with connectedness to other people, especially my family and friends.
+Originally from Sweden, we immigrated to Canada when I was young, and then I grew up while living abroad in several countries – Algeria, Germany and Cameroon, and finally returning to Canada for university.
+Like everyone else I wanted (and still want) to experience a full life – one with contentment, a sense of peace, and of meaning and purpose – along with connectedness to other people, especially my family and friends.

-As a young person I felt angst probably best described as a vague restlessness.
+As a young person these questions gave rise to a vague restlessness.
 Since my father was an expatriate consulting engineer in Algeria, I hung out with other wealthy, privileged and western-educated young people.
 But life there seemed quite simple with few outlets to amuse us.
 So my friends and I longed for the days we could return to our home countries and enjoy TV, good food, opportunities, with the freedoms and ease of western living – and then we would be ‘satisfied’.
 Yet when I would visit Canada or Europe, after a short while the restlessness would return.
 And worse, I also noticed it in the people who lived there all the time.
 Whatever they had (and they had a lot by any standard) there was always need for more.

 I thought I would find ‘it’ when I had a popular girlfriend.
 And for a while this seemed to fill something within me, but after a few months restlessness would return.
 I thought when I got out of school then I would ‘get it’… then it was when I could get a driver’s license and drive a car – then my search would be over.
 Now that I am older I hear people speaking of retirement as the ticket to satisfaction.
 Is that it?
 Do we spend our whole lives chasing one thing after the other, thinking the next thing around the corner will give it to us, and then … our lives are over!
 It seems so futile!

-I continued my schooling in Germany and through this time I believed in Allah (God) in spite of the West being mostly secular and even atheistic.
-It seemed too unbelievable to me that this whole world and all that is in it arose from chance.
-I studied all these atheistic theories and even today I am quite up-to-date and knowledgeable about them.
+During this time I came to believe in Allah (God) in spite of the West being mostly secular and even atheistic.
+It seemed too unbelievable that this whole world and all that is in it arose from chance.
 But in spite of this religious belief, I kept experiencing inner turmoil as I tried to satisfy my restlessness which I had described above by doing, saying or thinking things that ended up filling me with shame.
 It was like I had a secret life that others did not know about.
 But this life was full of envy (I wanted what others had), dishonesty (I would shade the truth at times), quarreling (I would easily get into arguments with those in my family), sexual immorality (often what I was watching on TV – and this before there was internet – or reading or contemplating in my mind) and selfishness.
-And I knew that though many others did not see this part of my life Allah did.
+I knew that though many others did not see this part of my life Allah did.
 It made me uneasy.
 In fact, in many ways it would have been more convenient for me not to believe in His existence because I could then ignore that guilty sense of shame before Him.
 In the words of Dawood in the Zabur I was asking the question “How can a young man keep his way pure?”(Psalm 119:9) The more I tried religious observances like prayers, self-denials, or going to religious meetings it did not really remove this struggle.

 The Wisdom of Suleiman

 During this time, because of this restlessness that I saw in me and around me, the writings of Suleiman made a deep impact on me.
-Suleiman, son of Dawood, was a king of ancient Israel famous for his wisdom, and he wrote several books that are part of the Zabur (His father Dawood wrote more of the Zabur but Suleiman continued adding to it) where he described this same sense of restlessness that I was experiencing.
+Suleiman, son of Dawood, was a king of ancient Israel famous for his wisdom, and he wrote several books that are part of the Zabur where he described this same restlessness that I was experiencing.
 He wrote: